timothyvillaraza/CurrencyExchangeDemo/README.md

 ## Live Application Demo

-You can access the deployed application at the following URL:
+You can access the application deployed on Azure by following URL:
 [Currency Exchange Demo](https://currencyexchangedemo.azurewebsites.net/)

 ---